Paultree/fake-windows-98/README.md

     -   Wallpaper scales to fit the viewport - [ x ]
     -   Minimum 3 icons on desktop - [ x ]
     -   The menu is positioned in the appropriate place - [ x ]
-    -   Apps look consistent - [ ]
+    -   Apps look consistent - [ x ]
-    -   Menu contains a flex with content inside it - [ ]
+    -   Menu contains a flex with content inside it - [ x ]
-    -   Apps should be able to contain text, an image or a form - [ ]
+    -   Apps should be able to contain text, an image or a form - [ x ]

 - JS - [ ]
     -   Put your js code into separate files - [ ]